mcombi/store-demo-project/README.md

 ### ArgoCd.
 All the application can be deployed using ArgoCd.
-It is possible to manually add all the applications or using oc cli
-> oc apply -f (files in argocd/apps)

 In order to make it work properly, the infra stuff must be deployed before apps, just to avoid crashes and o on.

 Create an argoCd project named store demo using
 > oc apply -n openshift-gitops -f argocd/appprj/store-app-project.yaml

-, the apply
-So, the exac order is :
+So, the exact order is :
 > oc apply -n openshift-gitops -f argocd/common/infra.yaml
 > oc apply -n openshift-gitops -f argocd/apps/quarkus-orders-project.yaml
 > oc apply -n openshift-gitops -f argocd/apps/quarkus-store-project.yaml